 Borimir’s background is in international relations with a focus on the post-Soviet sphere.
 He is experienced in community organising, working simultaneously on projects supported by the Mayor of London.
 At Pushkin House, he manages the Learn & Participate programme and looks after our Friends and Young Pushkins.
 Also, if you have any questions about the PH Podcast feel free to drop Borimir a line.

 Yulia Danilchenko (Venue Manager & Marketing Coordinator)

-I hold a Master degree in Organisational Management and I have a background in the film distribution industry, working with film companies and local cinemas across Russia.
-As part of my previous work experience I was responsible for partners relationship management and internal and external events organisation.
-After moving to London I joined several international film festivals as a volunteer.
-In Pushkin House, I’m part of the event and marketing team and look after communication with English and Russian media to spread the word about our work.
+Yulia holds a Masters degree in Organisational Management and has a background in the film distribution industry, working with film companies and local cinemas across Russia.
+As part of her previous work experience she has been responsible for partners relationship management and internal and external events organisation.
+After moving to London she joined several international film festivals as a volunteer.
+At Pushkin House, she’s part of the event and marketing team and looks after communication with English and Russian media, spreading the word about our work.